This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 But if you plan to venture outside those areas you may have an extremely hard time using those car seats.
 We’ve encountered so many cars in South America, Morocco, Thailand and more that don’t have top tethers – rendering seats like the IMMI Go completely useless.
 While you’d ideally use the top tether all the time with the Wayb Pico, at least you have the option to use it without the top tether if absolutely necessary.

-The major disadvantage of the Wayb Pico is that the 45″ upper height limit isn’t that high for some families.
-Many kids will outgrow it around 5-5.5 years old.
+The major disadvantage of the Wayb Pico is that the 45″ upper height limit and 16.5″ harness slots aren’t high enough for some families.
+Many kids will outgrow it around 5-5.5 years old, though if you’re buying it at 3 years old that’s a few years of good usage (and more if you can pass it down to a younger sibling).
 If you’re a family that prioritizes extended rear-facing and then you want an extended forward-facing harness, this isn’t the car seat for you!
 But if you’ll be doing a ton of traveling with a 2 or 3 year old (like our family gap year) then the Wayb Pico is the best option to keep your kid safe without lugging a full-size car seat.
 On the small end, the Pico is approved for kids at least 1 year old – but that’s not recommended, and in some places (like California and New York) it’s not even legal.

 Finally, the price tag of the Pico may be tough for some families to swallow.